notHulK11/CantoCaptions/README.md

 | waa3, waa4              | 嘩        | "wow"                              |
 | wai2, wai3              | 喂        |                                    |
 ### Character Variants
 Where applicable, the Hong Kong variant of characters is chosen.
+There are sometimes many similar cases that are not shown, e.g. 温 is also chosen over 溫.

 | Selected Variant | Other Variants | Jyutping |
 | ---------------- | -------------- | -------- |